robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 ---

+# PARSING ~~with DERIVATIVES~~ without COMPACTION

-> “The implementation is brief.
+> *The implementation is brief.
 The code is pure.
 The theory is elegant.
 So, how does this perform in practice?
-In brief, it is awful.” — *Parsing with Derivatives*
+In brief, it is awful.*

+- Derivative of concatenation doubles grammar size

+- Worst case: O(2²*ⁿ**G*²) : *G* = grammar size, *n* = input length 💥

 ---

-# COMPACTION is SMART and AMBITIOUS
+# COMPACTION is QUICK

-- Derivative of concatenation can double grammar size

-	- Worst case: O(2²*ⁿ**G*²) : *G* = grammar size, *n* = input length

-- Compaction: complex parsers → equivalent simple ones
+- Replace complex parsers with simpler equivalents

-- Key to better performance & better features
+- Enables better performance

+	- Worst case unchanged

-	- Worst case unchanged, but O(*nG*) for unambiguous grammars
+	- Expected case (unambiguous grammars) is O(*nG*)

-	- Incremental results & likely error reporting rely on compaction
+	- (Competitive with other general solutions)

 ---

 # *compaction in Objective-C and Swift*

+---

+# COMPACTION is AMBITIOUS

+- Generally must compact after derivative, or else cyclic → 💥

+	- Can we avoid complex parsers altogether in some cases?

+- Enables better features

+	- Incremental results: 🔢 vs. 1️⃣…2️⃣…3️⃣…4️⃣…

+	- (Good) error reporting?

+	- Disambiguation? ✨

 ---